taylortn/windows-server-active-directory-lab/README.md

 - Configured Directory Services Restore Mode (DSRM)

 ### Outcome
-Server is now functioning as a Domain Controller and managing directory services for the lab environment.
+The server is now functioning as a Domain Controller and managing directory services for the lab environment.

 ## Domain Controller Promotion